-A left-wing catholic, he is one of the founding members of the NDP’s Faith and Social Justice Commission, of which he has been secretary-treasurer since 2009.
+A left-wing catholic, he is one of the founding members of the NDP’s Faith and Social Justice Commission, of which he has been secretary-treasurer for a few years.

-From 2008 to 2009, he continued his work for the NDP’s caucus services, but wearing another hat, working in research and policy development.
+From 2008 to 2009, he continued his work for the NDP’s caucus services, this time working in research and policy development.
 He specialized, among other things, in issues related to consumer rights.
 During this time he was also the main person involved in drafting and structuring the NDP’s policy book.

 With his interest in consumer rights issues, Pierre has been on the Board of Directors of the ACEF de l’Outaouais, a consumer advocacy and education group, between 2008 and 2014 and was its president for three years.

 Pierre has been working for the Canadian Union of Public Employees (CUPE) since 2010, in the communications branch.
-He handles various files, such as energy, environment, health, literacy and post-secondary education.
+He works on various files, such as environment, health, literacy and post-secondary education.